Security

 Untangle’s Key Features

-Untangle shines with its collection of key features.
-Besides the core stateful packet inspection, firewall functionality features network traffic shaping, virtual private network (VPN) support, and an integrated intrusion prevention system.
+Untangle has many key features.
+Besides the core stateful packet inspection, firewall functionality includes network traffic shaping, virtual private network (VPN) support, and an integrated intrusion prevention system.
 Other noteworthy features include web filtering, ad-blocking, and virus scanning, all neatly organized in a unified threat management interface.

 One area as well I feel that Untangle shines is in Reporting.
 It has a powerful reporting module allowing you to query and find events across all the modules in the solution.
 This feature is golden when you troubleshoot connectivity and want visibility into your network traffic.